 Plans and Projects Activity Description Potential Pressure(s) No other plans or The impact of future plans or projects will N/A projects known to require assessment in their own right, including be occurring within accounting for any in-combination effects, Otter Estuary MCZ alongside existing activities.

-Other activities being considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is Abrasion/disturbance · occurring.
-Additionally, as the activities of the substrate on the assessed (section 5) are not occurring, it is surface of the seabed thought there is no in-combination effect Bait digging There is no evidence that this activity is Removal of non-target occurring.
-Additionally, as the activities species assessed (section 5) are not occurring, it is thought there is no in-combination effect Removal of target Hand working There is no evidence that this activity is species (access from occurring.
-Additionally, as the activities land/access from assessed (section 5) are not occurring, it is Changes in suspended vessel) thought there is no in-combination effect solids (water clarity) Static - pots/traps: As there is little to no level of this activity in the Pots/creels, Otter Estuary MCZ, no in-combination effect Penetration and/or cuttlepots, fish traps thought to be possible.
-Additionally, as the disturbance of the activities assessed (section 5) are not substratum below the occurring, it is thought there is no in- surface of the seabed, combination effect. including abrasion Lines: Longlines As there is little to no level of this activity in the (demersal) Otter Estuary MCZ, no in-combination effect Smothering and thought to be possible.
-Additionally, as the siltation rate changes activities assessed (section 5) are not (Light) occurring, it is thought there is no in- Constitution Birth and the Constitution of combination effect.
-Genetic modification & Beach seine netting There is no evidence that this activity is translocation of currently occurring.
-Additionally, as the indigenous species activities assessed (section 5) are not Introduction of occurring, it is thought there is no in- Introduction of A 14 combination effect. microbial pathogens Aquaculture There is no evidence that this activity is Introduction or spread occurring.
-Additionally, as the activities of invasive non assessed (section 5) are not occurring, it is indigenous species thought there is no in-combination effect indigenous species
+Other activities being considered Activity Description Potential Pressure(s) Crab tiling There is no evidence that this activity is occurring.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in-combination effect Abrasion/disturbance of the substrate on the surface of the seabed Bait digging There is no evidence that this activity is occurring.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in-combination effect Removal of non-target species Removal of target species Hand working (access from land/access from vessel) Static - pots/traps: Pots/creels, cuttlepots, fish traps Lines: Longlines occurring.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in-combination effect attic - pots/traps: ots/creels, ottlepots, fish aps aps occurring.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought to be possible.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in-combination effect. (demersal) Beach seine netting Otter Estuary MCZ, no in-combination effect thought to be possible.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in-combination effect.
+There is no evidence that this activity is currently occurring.
+Additionally, as the activities siltation rate changes (Light) Genetic modification & translocation of indigenous species Aquaculture assessed (section 5) are not occurring, it is thought there is no in-combination effect.
+There is no evidence that this activity is occurring.
+Additionally, as the activities assessed (section 5) are not occurring, it is thought there is no in-combination effect Introduction of microbial pathogens Introduction or spread of invasive non indigenous species

 D&S IFCA concludes there is no likelihood of significant adverse effect on the interest features from in-combination effects addressed within Table 2Error!
-Reference source not found.
+Reference source not found..